cooscoos/Hoive/README.md

 Finish coding terminal interface so that we can play simple game and start playtesting a bit.

 * I think there's a bug with placement adjacency resulting from doubleheight to cube co-ords conversion
-* the thread is panicking when it gets rubbish inputs for co-ordinates, need to handle these calmly
 * Need to allow moves of existing tiles on board

 ### Tidy up